maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Notes
  - Program suffers from not ending (see question "How to stop my Python program?")
- - I passed jsut a filename in the example, but you can specify a full path.
+ - I passed just a filename in the example, but you can specify a full path.
  - The file `data.log` has no path, so it is written to the current directory.
    As it turns out, that is the root.
  - How do I find my file.